discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

       >

       **This is an option for a Celestial build with high Agony Resistance.
-It deals slightly less damage then the Seraph varian, but has the advantage of some extra survivabilty with extra <Attribute name="Vitality"/> and <Attribute name="Toughness"/>.**
+It deals slightly less damage then the Seraph variant, but has the advantage of some extra survivabilty with extra <Attribute name="Vitality"/> and <Attribute name="Toughness"/>.**

       Check the build section for some common gear variations.
 You can also use our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more variants!